 - Store any leftover waffles in an airtight container in the refrigerator and reheat them in a toaster for a quick breakfast.

-05 May 2026Moist chicken meatloaf with white wine and vegetables.
+05 May 2026Easy grilled chicken kebabs with BBQ sauce and vegetables.

 05 May 2026